 The need to accurately quantify proteins of interest from FFPE tissue samples pertains to clinical and research purposes across many biological fields.
 The protocol presented here outlines the use of quantitative IF on FFPE tissue sections and validates its semi-quantitative nature by immunoblotting of immortalized cell lines.
-This method allows quantification across a high dynamic range, as well as the maintenance of the structural integrity of the tissue sample, which is not preserved in many other quantification methods3, 8, 11.
+This method allows quantification across a broad dynamic range, as well as the maintenance of the structural integrity of the tissue sample, which is not preserved in many other quantification methods3, 8, 11.
 Additionally, this protocol is easily adaptable and can be applied in research and clinical settings, especially for cancer-related research and prognosis.

 ACKNOWLEDGMENTS: